FalseNegativeLab/mlscorecheck/docs/01c_consistency_checking.rst

 As the ``inconsistency`` flag shows, here inconsistencies were identified, there are no such ``tp`` and ``tn`` combinations which would end up with the reported scores.
 Either the assumption on the properties of the dataset, or the scores are incorrect.

-1 dataset with kfold mean-of-ratios (MoR)
+1 dataset with kfold mean-of-ratios (MoS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This scenario is the most common in the literature.
 A classification technique is executed to each fold in a (repeated) k-fold scenario, the scores are calculated for each fold, and the average of the scores is reported with some numerical uncertainty due to rounding/ceiling/flooring.
 Because of the averaging, this test supports only the linear scores (``acc``, ``sens``, ``spec``, ``bacc``) which usually are among the most commonly reported scores.
 The test constructs a linear integer program describing the scenario with the ``tp`` and ``tn`` parameters of all folds and checks its feasibility.